Mahant Swami Maharaj

-Mahant Swami Maharaj (born Vinu Patel, 13 September 1933; ordained Keshavjivandas Swami) is the present guru and president of the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha (BAPS), a major branch of the Swaminarayan Sampradaya, a Hindu denomination.
+Mahant Swami Maharaj (born Vinu Patel, 13 September 1933; ordained Keshavjivandas Swami) became the guru and president of the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha (BAPS), a major branch of the Hindu denomination Swaminarayan Sampradaya, in 2016.
 BAPS regards him as the sixth spiritual successor of Swaminarayan, following Gunatitanand Swami, Bhagatji Maharaj, Shastriji Maharaj, Yogiji Maharaj, and Pramukh Swami Maharaj.
 He is believed by his followers to be in constant communion with Bhagwan Swaminarayan, and ontologically, the manifestation of Akshar, the perfect devotee of God.

 Mahant Swami Maharaj received initiation as a Hindu swami from Yogiji Maharaj in 1961.
 He was revealed by Pramukh Swami Maharaj as his future spiritual and administrative successor in 2012, roles he assumed upon Pramukh Swami Maharaj's passing in August 2016.

 Early life

 Childhood and education

 Vinubhai Patel was born in Jabalpur, Madhya Pradesh, India on 13 September 1933.
 His parents, Manibhai Naranbhai Patel and Dahiben Patel, were both followers of Shastriji Maharaj and the Akshar Purushottam Upasana.
-Shastriji Maharaj visited the newborn a few days post-birth and named the child Keshav, although his family referred to him by his nickname, Vinu.
+Shastriji Maharaj visited him a few days after his birth and named him Keshav, although his family referred to him by his nickname, Vinu.

 Vinu Patel completed his primary and secondary education at an English-medium school within the local township and then completed his 12th grade at the Christ Church Boys Senior Secondary School.
 He then attended the College of Agriculture in his father's native town of Anand, Gujarat, where he graduated with a bachelor's degree in agriculture.

 Early inspiration for monastic order

-During his college years (1951-1952), Vinu Patel first met Yogiji Maharaj, the spiritual successor of Shastriji Maharaj.
-Impressed by Yogiji Maharaj's life and teachings, Vinu traveled with Yogiji Maharaj during his summer vacations, and was inspired to enter the monastic life over the next few years.
+During his college years (1951–1952), Vinu Patel first met Yogiji Maharaj, the spiritual successor of Shastriji Maharaj.
+Vinu traveled with Yogiji Maharaj during his summer vacations, and entered the monastic life over the next few years.